 A relatively new company, fit the bill to a Tee!

-Why this Trolley Tour in Boston was the ultimate Sightseeing Tours in Boston:
+Why this Super Tours in Boston was the ultimate Sightseeing Tours in Boston:

 What they Offer – Hands down Super Tours offered the most amount of things to do with an All-In-One Price

 You can pick either the one or two-day package – Trust me, you REALLY NEED to do the two-day package.
 We did the two days and weren’t able to take advantage of all the bonus tours they offered.
 But I’m sure that traveling with a three-year-old had a lot to do with it.

 First of all they have two different routes.
 One is for Boston itself and the second one is for Cambridge – which covers Harvard and MIT areas.
 You can hop on and off as many times as you want, and the trolleys pass each stop every 15 minutes or so.